 8:00 am to sunset.

+The park and parking lot are open from 8:00 am until sunset.
+There is no parking along the road outside the park.
 There is an outhouse near the beginning of the trail, and another at the large eucalyptus grove nearer the barn.
 There is no fresh water available in the park.
-Picnic tables are available in a eucalyptus grove along the trail.
+Picnic tables are available in a eucalyptus grove along the trail and at the barn.

-The eBird hotspot for Burleigh Murray is entitled eBird; for a relatively new park like Burleigh Murray, establishing a base line for the avian population, and noticing changes as the land shifts from being an active ranch to a state park, is invaluable.
+The eBird hotspot for Burleigh Murray is entitled Burleigh Murray SP.
+The quality of the birding in this gem of a park has led to it having data in ALL FORTY-EIGHT QUADRANTS, for a total of 136 species!
+Please enter your sightings on eBird; for a relatively new park like Burleigh Murray, establishing a base line for the avian population, and noticing changes as the land shifts from being an active ranch to a state park, is invaluable.

 The iNaturalist place marker for Burleigh Murray shows extraordinary coverage; the plant and insect life here is also unusual and diverse.